TolaniSilas/Microsoft-Azure-ML-Basics/README.md

 ## Contributing

 We are not currently accepting external contributions for this repo.
-If you encounter any problems, please report an isssueee.
+If you encounter any problems, please report an issue.